telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 To set up your laptop, you'll need to install a few basic components.

-First, you'll want to install Docker.
-If you don't have Docker installed, follow the install instructions at https://www.docker.com/community-edition.

-Next, we're going to want to install the `gcloud` and `kubectl` commands.
+We're going to want to install the `gcloud` and `kubectl` command line tools.
 Follow the instructions at https://cloud.google.com/sdk/downloads to download and install the Cloud SDK.
 Then, insure `kubectl` is installed:

 ```
 % sudo gcloud components update kubectl